rockyroshanbehera/AI_App_Builder/README.md

-# Full Stack Agentic App Builder with Next JS, Supabase, Gemini AI, Cline SDK, Shadcn UI Tutorial 🔥🔥
+# 🔥 AI App Builder — Full Stack Agentic App Builder

+**Next.js · Supabase · Gemini AI · Cline SDK · Shadcn UI**

+A full-stack AI-powered React app generator where users describe what they want to build, and the AI writes production-ready React code that renders live in the browser — just like Bolt.new or Lovable.

+Users get a live Sandpack preview, persistent chat history, image upload support, and a credit-based subscription system.
+Pro users can trigger a Cline AI agent that autonomously improves the generated app file by file.

+---

 ## 📋 Table of Contents